Tbilisi - Capital of Georgia

-The name Tbilisi originated from the Georgian word tbili which means warm.
+The name Tbilisi, the capital of Georgia, originated from the Georgian word tbili which means warm.
 Legend connected with the city's beginning says that famed 5th century Georgian tsar Vakhtang Gorgasali was hunting near Mtatsminda in the present day neighborhood of Sololaki when he saw a pheasant.
 He sent his falcon to retrieve it, but both birds disappeared.
 When the birds were found boiled in a hot spring.
 Vakhtang ordered that a city be built on the site of the west bank of the Mtkvari River.

 The silhouette of Tbilisi is immediately recognizable and unique.
 The monumental sculpture of Kartlis Deda, Mother of Georgia, stands above central Tbilisi.
 Across the canyon atop Mtatsminda, Holy Mountain, sits the brightly lit space needle style communications tower visible from anywhere in the city.